-Figure 5 indicates that, relative 2015. the average FCR achieved South in improved by 5.5%.
-This was further accompanied increase 4.5% of in average slaughter weight.
-The combined movement in these 2 indicators are indicative of significant efficiency gains.
+Figure 5 indicates that, relative 2015, the average FCR achieved in South Africa improved by 5.5%.
+This was accompanied increase of 4.5% in the average slaughter weight. combined movement in these 2 indicators indicative of are significant efficiency gains.